 There is no age limit.
 This trip is perfect for anyone over 18 years old who wants to photograph Iceland with us.

 Capture the Atlas is drone-friendly.
-Both Dan and David are experienced drone pilots and can help you with your drone photography.
+Both guides are experienced drone pilots and can help you with your drone photography.

 We will advise you on the areas where you are allowed to fly and show you the best aerial photography techniques.